jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

       - Public
       - Internal
         - Only same Vnet
+  - Inbound NAT rules allow you to connect to virtual machines (VMs) in an Azure virtual network by using an Azure Load Balancer public IP address and port number.
   - SKUs
     - Standard
       - You can only use a standard Stock-keeping-Unit (SKU) public IP with Standard Load Balancers.
 Standard Load Balancers have been designed with security in mind.
 This means that you need to manually authorize any inbound connection.
 The Standard SKU public IP address is the only SKU that has this configuration by default.